reyemtm/firebase-collect/README.md

 *To be used for testing only not to be used for production.
 Everything may change!*

+## Workflow

+1. Login/Add User
+2. Check for existing project in localstorage
+3. If project exists, load data
+4. If none exists, run settings modal
+5. Settings modal saves to localstorage and database
+6. If settings modal launched and changed, reload project data

 ## ToDo

 * [ ] Settings modal window that adjusts which project, tie in with login window